akissinger/dodo/README.md

 * offload as much work as possible on existing, excellent command-line tools (UNIX philosphy-style)
 * be simple enough to customise and hack on yourself

-Much of its design and general look-and-feel is inspired by two existing notmuch-based clients: [alot](https://github.com/pazz/alot) and [astroid](https://github.com/astroidmail/astroid).

 This README has instructions on installation, usage, and basic configuration.
-For API decumentation (which is also useful for configuration), check out the [Read the Docs](https://dodomail.readthedocs.io/en/latest/) page.
+For API documentation (which is also useful for configuration), check out the [Read the Docs](https://dodomail.readthedocs.io/en/latest/) page.

+As an email client, Dodo is pretty much feature-complete, but **not yet extensively tested**.
+Since it's based on notmuch, all of its features are non-destructive, so you shouldn't ever lose any email due to bugs, but you may see some strange behavior.

+Much of Dodo's design is inspired by two existing notmuch-based clients: [alot](https://github.com/pazz/alot) and [astroid](https://github.com/astroidmail/astroid).

 ## Prerequisites